dougfrey/Julia-tutorials-for-ChEs/Part 2: Background Information/Solvers_Used.md

-##  6. Specifications for the main numerical algorithms used in this tutorial.
+##  Specifications for the main numerical algorithms used.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All the algorithms below have changeable linear subprogram solvers, options for Jacobian calculations, and other adjustable features.